The 5 Best POS Systems For Pizza Parlors & Pizzerias

-Pizza is the ultimate food; I’d be perfectly content subsisting entirely on pizza, forever.
-Alas, my loved ones would probably get on my case big-time if I did this, so I must content myself with eating pizza only part-time, while doing all I can to better the lives of those who make this ultimate Food of the Gods — I’m talking about you, pizza parlors!
+Pizza is the ultimate food; I’d be perfectly content subsisting entirely on pizza forever.
+Alas, my loved ones would probably get on my case big-time if I did this, so I must content myself with eating pizza only part-time while doing all I can to better the lives of those who make this ultimate Food of the Gods — I’m talking about you, pizza shops!

 In lieu of consuming a large stuffed-crust pizza, alone, my pizza-related activity for today is writing this blog post on the best cloud-based POS software systems for pizzerias.

-Pizza POS’s typically come loaded with must-have features like EMV compliance, raw ingredient tracking, and the ability to input complicated pizza orders with ease.
-Some cloud pizza POS systems (mmm, “cloud pizza”…that sounds good) also offer some sweet extras like online ordering and delivery options.
+Pizza POS systems typically come loaded with must-have features, such as EMV compliance, raw ingredient tracking, and the ability to input complicated pizza orders with ease.
+Some cloud pizza POS systems (mmm, “cloud pizza,”…that sounds good) also offer some sweet extras, such as online ordering and delivery options.

-In this article, I’ll go over the merits and shortcomings of four pizza-friendly POS’s — Lightspeed, Shopkeep, Clover Station, Toast, and Revel — to help you figure out which one is the best for your pizza business.
+In this article, I’ll go over the merits and shortcomings of five pizza-friendly POS systems — Shopkeep, Clover, Toast, Upserve, and Revel — to help you figure out which one is the best for your pizza shop.

 If you have any thoughts on my choices, we can talk about those in the comments.
 Or we could just chat about pizza, that would be cool too.

 ||Best for full-service restaurants|